tonai/jquery-contenttoggle/README.md

 When an element will be opened, all other elements will close.

+**Important information :** Since jQuery 3, this automatic grouping can not be achieved anymore.
+[You should use the `group` option](#group--data-group) to group the elements together or they will all be in the same group.

 By default the associated contents of an element, that will be toggled, are all elements with the class `js-contentToggle__content` inside the main element.

 Example :